brettdavidshelley/Pokedex/README.md

 ## Problems
 - libcamera doesn't work with cv2 without extensive work arounds.

-# Report
-## Overview
-This Pokédex AI project transforms a Raspberry Pi 4B or compatible system into a standalone, voice equipped Pokémon identifier.
-Inspired by the classic Pokémon anime, it leverages computer vision and text-to-speech synthesis to emulate the behavior of a real Pokédex.
-The core functionality includes recognizing Generation 1 Pokémon using live image input and audibly announcing their names and database information.
-The system is designed to run offline, using lightweight models for fast inference and open-source libraries for accessibility and reproducibility.

-This project was created with the goal of integrating multiple disciplines—machine learning, embedded systems, and computer vision—into a unified, interactive system.
-It functions both as an educational demonstration and a proof-of-concept for embedded AI applications.

 ## Project Components and Roles
 1. YOLOv11n (Object Detection):
 The YOLOv11n model is responsible for detecting Pokémon within images.
 It is the lightweight YOLOv11 model intended for small devices such as a Raspberry Pi.
 It is trained using labeled data and fine-tuned to recognize approximately 150 Pokémon from 9,568 Generation 1 Pokémon pictures.
 The model is later exported in ONNX format for lightweight, device-friendly inference.